Wall-crossing from Lagrangian Cobordisms: Cobordisms and mutations

 Ideally at this point we would glue the cobordism $L_c\times \RR$ to the concatenation $K_r\circ K_l$ to obtain a cobordism between the Chekanov and product torus.
 However the Lagrangian $L_c\times \RR$ does not glue to the cobordism $K_r\circ K_l$, as the boundary of $K_r\circ K_l$ corresponding to the ends of the thimbles $L^{\uparrow/\downarrow}$ move around the parameter space of the cobordism along curves dictated by the gluing profile.
-One should modify $L_c\times \RR$ by a Hamiltonian isotopy so these pieces overlap and we can glue together.
+We therefore modify $L_c\times \RR$ by a Hamiltonian isotopy so these pieces overlap and we can glue together.

-To achieve this, we need a better description of the construction of the Lagrangian surgery trace cobordism.
+To achieve this, we need a more precise description of the construction of the Lagrangian surgery trace cobordism.
 The surgery trace cobordism is obtained by performing the surgery in one dimension higher and stretching the neck of the surgery (see section 6.1 of \cite{biran2013lagrangian} ).
-We will build our cobordism between Chekanov and product tori by performing surgery on a immersed Lagrangian cobordism.
-We now describe the pieces drawn in \cref{fig:catseyepaths} which are assembled to produce this Lagrangian cobordism.
+We will build our cobordism between Chekanov and product tori by performing surgery on an immersed Lagrangian submanifold.
+This immersed Lagrangian submanifold is the suspension of an exact homotopy $\phi_t:L_{S_2}\times \RR \to X$ which fixes the points of self-intersection.
+However, the primitive $H_t: L_{S^2}\times \RR\to \RR$ for $\iota_{\frac{d\phi_t}{dt}}\omega |_{L_{S_2}}$ which is used to construct the suspension cobordism will take different values at the self-intersection points of the Whitney sphere, so that the Lagrangian suspension is embedded at all $t_0$ where $H_{t_0}:L\times \{t_0\}\to \RR$ is non-constant.
+As we will later want to compute the flux of this exact homotopy, we construct this suspension of the exact homotopy using the pieces drawn in \cref{fig:catseyepaths}.
+Take paths $\gamma_{\uparrow/\downarrow}(t): \RR\to \CC$ as drawn in \cref{fig:catseyepaths} and consider the cylindrical Lagrangian cobordisms $L_\downarrow\times \gamma_\downarrow$ and $L_\uparrow\times \gamma_\uparrow$.
+Choose a parameterization of these paths so that $\gamma_{\uparrow/\downarrow}(t) = t+\jmath f_{\uparrow/\downarrow}(t)$ (see \cref{fig:catseyepaths} (a)).
+By taking a translation of these paths, we assume that $f_{\uparrow/\downarrow} (0)=0$ and $f^{\pm}(t_0)=0$.